wsauret/Epic7-OCR-Script/README.md

 Finally, let's do a test run!
 Go to **Run > Run All Cells**.
 If you scroll down to the bottom of the window, you'll see a text progress indicator.
 When you see "JSON file finished!" you should see a new file on the lefthand side: "exported_gear.json".
 Double click that.
 If next to "items: []" it says "1 item" then the test run worked correctly.
 You can click the arrow to expand "items: []" if you want to see what the data looks like.

 **Step 8** In the screenshots folder (in the epic7-master folder you downloaded and extracted) there is a sample image that we just tested the script on.
-Delete that file and copy your 2200x1080 screenshots to the folder from the screenshots directory for your chosen emulator.
+Delete that image and copy your 2200x1080 screenshots to the folder from the screenshots directory for your chosen emulator.
 Go back to JupyterLab and do **Run > Run All Cells** again.
 This will overwrite the "exported_gear.json" file from earlier with one that has all your gear in it.

-**Step 9**: Download the latest version of the optimizer here: https://github.com/Zarroc2762/E7-Gear-Optimizer/releases
+**Step 9**: Download the latest version of the optimizer here: https://github.com/Zarroc2762/E7-Gear-Optimizer/releases and extract it.
+After running the optimizer, select "Import JSON from web optimizer (/u/HyrTheWinter)".
+Then click Import and browse to the folder that exported_gear.json is in and load it.
+You should see green text at the bottom saying "Succesfully imported 0 heroes and X items..." where x is the number of screenshots you took.
+Congratulations, you're done!

-Then, you simply import the json into the optimizer, add the heroes you want to optimize your gear for, and proceed.
+**Note:** In the future all you need to do is to copy your new screenshots into the screenshots folder, open "E7 Gear OCR.ipynb" in JupyterLab, do Run > Run All Cells.
+This will give you your new json file.
+If you want to keep the heroes you previously added to the optimizer, I suggest that you first delete all the items in the optimizer: go to the Inventory tab, highlight all the items, click the "-" button.
+Then on the General tab click the "Append" button (instead of "Import") and load your new json.
+This will add your up to date gear into the optimizer while keeping your heroes.